RickyDonne/100-days-of-code/log.md

 **Today's Thoughts**:
 Learned about quick sort.
 Revised other sorting algorithms that i learnt yesterday.
 Implemented Insertion, appending and displaying of arrays using structures in C.

+### Day 34: February, 3rd, 2021

+**Today's Thoughts**:
+Learned implementation of arrays as ADT.
+Also linear search and Binary Search and a bit of hashing to find missing array element.